lfantoniosi/tn_vdp/README.md

-# Tang Nano 9K - TN VDP
+# TN VDP

 ## Tang Nano 9K TMS 9118 VDP

-This project recreates the TMS9118 using the over the counter Sipeed's Tang Nano 9K board plus a designed set of boards to be stacked on top where the TMS9118 was located.
+This project recreates the TMS9118 in FPGA using the over the counter Sipeed's Tang Nano 9K board plus a designed set of boards to be stacked on top where the TMS9118 was located.

-The bitstream file is [here](fpga/tn9k_f18A/impl/pnr/tn9k_f18A.fs)
+The bitstream file is [here](fpga/tn_vdp_v1/impl/pnr/tn_vdp.fs)

 ## Bugfix v1.01